input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-07-addresses.md

 and also allows easy copy and paste by double-clicking which usually selects the whole string.

-Currently there are only two types of addresses in Cardano: `PubKeyAddress` and `ScriptAddress`.
+There are currently only two types of addresses in Cardano: `PubKeyAddress` and `ScriptAddress`.
 Here are the `type`s for each:

 | `type`  | Address type    |